 A bachelor's or master's degree provides a path to becoming a health information manager.
 The program curricula are designed to teach students to effectively summarize clinical data.
-Bachelor's candidates are trained to plan, collect, summarize, analyze, and disseminate patient and clinical data, whether for individuals or populations.
-Students will participate in internships, research projects, and capstone experiences as they build the capacity for leadership.
-A high school diploma or the equivalent is needed for admission to a bachelor's program.
-Master's candidates develop skills in the essential disciplines of health information management.
-Applicants should hold a bachelor's degree.
+A high school diploma or the equivalent is needed for admission to an undergraduate program, and applicants to master's program should hold a bachelor's degree.
 Other prerequisites include a personal statement, current resume, official transcripts, letters of reference, and GRE and GMAT scores.